mmyjona/test3/standalone-deploy/README.md

 4. Check whether the 8080, 9060, and 9080 ports are occupied before executing.
 If you want to execute again, please delete the previous container and image with the docker command.

-5. It takes about 40 minutes to complete the execution, please wait for a moment.

    please follow the below step:

 ```
 #Get code